Deducteam/Construkti/README.md

 ```
 bash translate.sh file.dk
 ```
-The translated proofs are displayed in the file `file_c.dk`.
+The translated proofs are displayed in the file `file_i.dk`.

 ## Benchmark